Cyberdada/tipsandtricks/README.md

 The project is in Angular and makes use of beautify-js.

 It also demonstrates the use of as central state service, instead of inputs/outputs.
-The idea is to use it as discussion material what are pros and cons of approach a vs approach b etc. Currently its a work in progress.
+The idea is to use it as discussion material what are pros and cons of approach a vs approach b etc.